vikramjakhr/Resume/resume.md

 - **SINAPS**.
 Although it started as a web service to serve historical prices as well as last value data (most recent price) to our client applications.
-It soon became the internal tool to easily inspect data using a browser or programatically using the libraries that were built for Matlab, C, Java and Ruby.
+It soon became the internal tool to easily inspect data using a browser or pragmatically using the libraries that were built for Matlab, C, Java and Ruby.
 The service grew to encapsulate more complicated operations that were commonly used, such as filtering, averaging and joining multiple time series.
-SINAPS was written in scala using Scalatra.
+SINAPS was written in Scala using Scalatra.
 - **Cassandra/Hadoop**.
-Being a data company our timeseries db was an important piece of the architecture.
+Being a data company our time series db was an important piece of the architecture.
 We started with a proprietary solution and later moved to a Cassandra/Hadoop solution.
 I was responsible for architecting the schema, as well as building libraries for C/C++ (using